darbyfrey/omniauth-starterleague/README.md

 ## Usage
 ### Access Tokens
-Your application will need to be registered with the Starter League Portal before you can send OAuth reqeusts.
+Your application will need to be registered with the Starter League Portal before you can send OAuth requests.
 Please contact <darby@starterleague.com> to get your access tokens.

 ### Rack apps
 OmniAuth::Strategies::StarterLeague can be used as a rack middleware with OmniAuth.
 See the OmniAuth [docs](https://github.com/intridea/omniauth).